lacroixDj/playfinder_test/README.md

 For practical reasons we are using **SQLite**, so the database is  embeded inside the code  **var/playfinder_test.db**.
 So make sure to assign write permissions to that file.
 I thinks this is the most portable option.

-If you prefer to use **MySQL** edit .env file, comment the SQLite line entry, then uncomment the MySQL line entry and place your variables (user, host and pass) in the connection string.
+If you prefer to use **MySQL** you will have to edit **.env** file, comment the SQLite line entry, after that uncomment the MySQL line entry and replace your connection params (user, host and pass) in the connection string.

 Once the app is installed we proceed to run migrations in order to create DB Schema and tables and finally generate sample data by using fixtures.